SeisComP/seiscomp/doc/base/filter-grammar.rst

    :param timespan: The timespan to be summed up in seconds

-   Computes the amplitude sum of the timespan preceeding the sample.
+   Computes the amplitude sum of the timespan preceding the sample.

 .. py:function:: WA([type = 1[,gain=2080[,T0=0.8[,h=0.7]]]])